Voltage-tunable spin supercurrent nonreciprocity reaching 100% efficiency: Superconducting diode effect

-\textit{Charge diode effect.} -- The nonreciprocity of charge supercurrent or charge SDE refers to the maximum charge supercurrent in one direction being different from the maximum charge supercurrent in the other direction, which can be mathematically expressed in terms of the charge current-phase relation $J_e(\phi)$.
-Here the charge SDE efficiency is defined as
+The SDE refers to the maximum charge supercurrent in one direction being different from the maximum charge supercurrent in the other direction, which can be mathematically expressed in terms of the charge CPR $J_Q(\phi)$.
+Here the SDE efficiency is defined as